 | This international journal offers a platform for scholarship that challenges the traditional boundary between religion and non-religion and the tacit assumptions underlying this distinction.
 It invites contributions from a critical perspective on various cultural formations that are usually excluded from religion by the gatekeeping practices of the general public, practitioners, the law, and even some scholars of religion.
 Taking a broad scope, Implicit Religion showcases analyses of material from the mundane to the extraordinary, but always with critical questions in mind such as: why is this data boundary-challenging? what do such marginal cases tell us about boundary management and category formation with respect to religion? and what interests are being served through acts of inclusion and exclusion?
 Founded by Edward Bailey† in 1998 and formerly the Journal of the Centre for the Study of Implicit Religion and Contemporary Spirituality, Implicit Religion will, from 2016, be published in collaboration with the Religious Studies Project.
 Subscribers to the RSP receive a discount on subscriptions. |

-The Globethics.net library contains all the articles of Implicit Religion from 1999 (vol. 1, issue 1) to current, provided by Equinox.
+The Globethics.net library contains all the articles of Implicit Religion from Vol 7 No. 1 (2004) to current, provided by Equinox.

 Copyright with Equinox Publishing Ltd 1 Chelsea Manor Studios Flood Street London SW3 5SR UK.